 Defines the budgeted amount that was originally allocated to bring the item to completion.
 Clicking on the ellipsis next to the original budget amount will take you to the history of all snapshots for that line item.
 See Create a Budget Snapshot.

 Although the original budget is no longer editable once it's locked, you can easily transfer allocated funds from one line item to another in order to make adjustments to your "current" budget.
 Budget modifications allow you to make iterative changes over time that help you better balance your current budget more effectively.
 Amounts in parentheses (e.g. ($1500.00)) denote negative amounts.
 See Create a Budget Modification (CBF).

 - Approved Change Orders (COs)

-An approved Prime Contract Change Order (PPCCO) to the original estimate that will likely result an additional/increased cost.
+An approved Prime Contract Change Order to the original budget that will likely result an additional/increased cost.
 Values are only derived from the lowest tier (e.g. PCOs) and not higher tiers (e.g. PCCOs).

-- Revised Budget (= Original Budget + Approved Change Orders)
+- Revised Budget (= Original Budget + Approved Change Orders + Budget Modifications)

-The updated budget, which is based upon the additional costs that have increased the project's original budget based upon the number of approved change orders and their related amounts.
+The updated budget, which is based upon the additional costs that have increased the project's original budget based upon the number budget modifications and of approved change orders and their related amounts.

 - Pending Budget Changes (= Potential Prime Contract Change Orders)